tomrummet/dotfiles/README.md

 Scripts assume local code folder is located in ~/code/.

 It also assumes that the dotfiles folder is in ~/code/tools/.

+To include .zshenv and .aliases ENV variable $MACHINA needs to be set (hell/work).

 ## Usage